FOOD HISTORY TIMELINE 1875 to 1879 - Next

 1879 Agnes Arber was born.
 She was a British botanist, who wrote 'Herbals: Their Origin and Evolution' (1912) and 'The Gramineae: A Study of Cereal, Bamboo and Grass.'

 1879 Saccharin, an artificial sweetener, was discovered by Constantine Fahlberg and Ira Remsen at Johns Hopkins University in Baltimore, Maryland.
-The FDA has required warning labels, since 1972, on products using saccharin because it is a suspected carcinogen.
+The FDA required warning labels from 1977 to 2000 on products using saccharin because it was a suspected carcinogen.
+After additional research, the FDA repealed the warning labels and declared saccharin safe for consumption.

 1879 Elmer McCollum was born.
 He was a chemist who discovered vitamins A, B and D.